tropiano4/tropiano-srg/README.md

 * snmd.py, pmd.py, dmd.py - Calculates single-nucleon, pair, and deuteron momentum distributions in LDA.

-* test.py - Script used for testing purposes.
+* test_script.py and test_notebook.ipynb - Script and Jupyter notebook used for testing purposes.